We did it. We survived a road trip with teenagers.

 8. Tune-out Time is Okay

 Even adults can get tired of hours of ‘wow, look at that view!’ window-gazing.
 It’s okay to tune out of surroundings once in a while and read, sleep, listen to music or audiobooks, or watch videos or game.
-While we’ve never travelled with in-vehicle entertainment systems, I do understand their appeal.
+While we’ve never travelled with in-vehicle entertainment systems, I do understand their appeal depending on kids ages.
 But I also believe in talking, playing car games (see above), and appreciating the views and surroundings that you’re travelling through.

 That is a big point of any road trip, especially on such roads as through Yosemite National Park, or the Icefields Parkway between Banff and Jasper, Alberta.
-Do smell the roses, take in the views, and make those memories that kids will remember, always.
+Have fun with road trip activities, and stop to smell the roses, take in the views, stop at roadside attractions and make those memories that kids will remember, always.

 Pin for Later